atvseth/DnDn/README.md

 # DnDn
-A Perl based DnD monster generator / multitool
+A DnD monster generator / multitool

+Current code language: Perl based

+Java branch kept until it can be reviewed for tools to pull into Perl